mai-soup/mai-soup/README.md

 ## What I'm working on

-* The graduation project for the software engineering course I'm taking
+* Polishing the graduation project for the software engineering course I took over the summer.
 * **Expanding [my web dev portfolio](https://maijsgarais.com/)** while looking to get hired.

 ## 💻 Currently Learning